termlen0/termlen0.github.io/_posts/2016-12-28-observations.md

 Back in the day (actually, less than 10 yrs ago), I remember when compute/application admins were very fond of static IP addresses.
 That used to be 'stateful' variable they needed tracked.
 Not any more.
-Unfortunately, on the network side, we are very dependent (depending on the use case) on static IP addressing for our devices.
+Unfortunately, on the network side, we are still very dependent (depending on the use case) on static IP addressing for our devices.
 Needless to say a solid IPAM is an extremely important stateful variable tracker for network automation.
 The reason for this blog post is, however, to address the